Skip over main navigation

 We know that the path will not always be easy.
 Dialysis is now part of your life and that of your family.
 Do not let it dominate – the aim is to enable you to enjoy a good quality of life.

-Above all, at the National Kidney Federation we aim to show that living with kidney failure can be life well worth living.
+Above all, at the National Kidney Federation we aim to show that living with kidney failure can be life well worth living..

-Last reviewed April 2022
+Last reviewed July 2025

-Next review April 2025
+Next review July 2028

 Reviewed by Dr Oshini Shivakumar 'Specialist Renal Registrar'

-Download this information in PDF
+Download this Information in PDF Make a Donation

 The National Kidney Federation cannot accept responsibility for information provided.
 The above is for guidance only.
 Patients are advised to seek further information from their own doctor.